 What jam should I use for Baked Brie?

 As for the jam, I used a fig jam from Bonne Maman that is readily available here in France.
 Bonne Maman is also available in the U.S. and other countries, although any good quality jam would work.
 I prefer jam to jelly because I enjoy the small pieces of fruit in jam next to the buttery cheese.
 If fig jam is not your, um, jam, you can choose a different jam like strawberry, blackberry, or cherry.
 All pair well with a creamy cheese.
+If you want extra credit points, make my Honey Balsamic Fig Spread, and use that to top your Brie!

 Can you replace Brie with Camembert?